Open-source SaaS foundation

 Credible day-one security

-JWT auth, refresh tokens, Google OAuth, and permission-based authorization give teams a baseline they can extend with less rework.
+ASP.NET Core Identity, JWT access tokens with refresh, Google OAuth, and a permission-based authorization model give teams a baseline they can extend with less rework.

 Delivery Path